Part 3: Quotes, Estimates and Change Orders, Oh My! — Understanding Software Development Pricing

 - Hourly: This usually means some method of hourly pricing based on the actual hours worked.
 This could be billed at a straight hourly rate or even by the day, week or month.
 It can be handled as a pre-pay retainer or invoiced at regular intervals during development.
 In this scenario, the developer may deliver several intermediate builds and a finished product when the work is complete.
 Because this is a pay-as-you-go arrangement, developers tend to feel more free to share the work as it unfolds because they have been compensated for their time along the way.

-Now that we’ve established how to approach the prospect of custom software development with the right mind-set and eXpectations, it’s time to dig into proper planning.
+Now that we’ve established how to approach the prospect of custom software development and pricing with the right mind-set and eXpectations, it’s time to dig into proper planning.
+Hopefully, you have enough information to help you determine how much a good developer costs.
 In the next installment, we will discuss the planning and organization of development, including how to define the scope of the project, gather the necessary information for your developer, and delegate responsibilities.

 If you missed any of the installments in our series, access them here: